-MAC 648 Practice of Couple and Family Counseling MAC 658 Career Development MAC 668 Counseling Internship 1 MAC 678 Counseling Internship 2 MAC 688 Applied Group Work MAC 698 Contextual Dimensions of Couple and Family Counseling 2
+MAC 648 Practice of Couple and Family Counseling

+MAC 658 Career Development

+MAC 668 Counseling Internship 1

+MAC 678 Counseling Internship 2

+MAC 688 Applied Group Work

+MAC 698 Contextual Dimensions of Couple and Family Counseling 2

-The Advancement to Candidacy Process
+THE ADVANCEMENT TO CANDIDACY PROCESS

-On completion of all 500 level coursework (in the fall semester of year 2), and therapy requirement, student may apply to advance to candidacy.
+On completion of all 500 level coursework (in the fall semester of year 2), and the personal counseling requirement, students may apply to advance to candidacy.
 Advancement to candidacy is necessary to begin an internship.
 Advancement to candidacy is not automatic.
 Advancement to candidacy will be based on:

-- Grade point average in graduate courses. - Completion of an essay of 200-300 words. - A letter of recommendation from a current student who has been in the MAC program at least as long as the applicant or the MAC alumni. - Recommendation of graduate faculty, who evaluate academic preparation and personal suitability of the student for a career in counseling.
+- Grade point average in graduate courses. - Completion of an essay of 200-300 words. - A letter of recommendation from a current student who has been in the MAC program at least as long as the applicant or a MAC alumnus. - Recommendation of graduate faculty, who evaluate academic preparation and personal suitability of the student for a career in counseling.